jwverzijden/wowaddons/Readme.md

 5. before entering the world click the addons button at the left bottom of the screen, enable the load outdated option if necessary

 ## AddOns
+- **Bagnon**
+  inventory management, a single searchable bag with all your bagslots
 - **Bartender4**
   customizable action bars
 - **DeadlyBossMods**